 Developed at the Phillips Exeter Academy, the Harkness Method asks the teacher to guide student talk with the goal of helping learners ask really good questions and making sure every voice is heard.

-Unlike the Socratic seminar, the conversation is shaped by several questions rather than one essential question.
+Unlike the Socratic seminar, the student-led conversation is shaped by several questions rather than one essential question.
 Beyond this, what distinguishes it from other teaching strategies, to me, is the role of the student observer.

 During the conversation, one student sits back to observe group dynamics, patterns of conversation, flow and balance of discussion, as well as other items of interest.
 The goal of the student observer is to serve as a neutral third-party witness to the conversation in order to provide the group with “data” about their speaking and listening skills.